-S in Athens, so in America: Philosophers disagree, sometimes with passion.
-Last week, in a battle fought with virtually every traditional academic weapon short of hemiock, proponents of "analytic" philosophy reasserted their control of the Eastern Division of the American Philosophical Association.
-At the division's annual meeting here, the analysts soundly defeated candidates of a coalition of "pluralists" who charge that they have been un-
+BS in Athens, so in America: Philosophers disagree, sometimes with passion.
+Last week, in a battle fought with virtually every traditional academic weapon short of hemlock, proponents of "analytic" philosophy reasserted their control of the Eastern Division of the American Philosophical Association.

+At the division's annual meeting here, the analysts soundly defeated candidates of a coalition of niuralists' who charge that they have been unfairly excluded from positions of leadership.

-"plurants who charge using the second political nature of the world's oldest academic profession.
-"All academic fields have factions and personality conficts," said John J. McDermott, a pluralist from Texas A and M. "In philosophy the issue seems to be whether some of us are actually in the profession.
+The debate, marked by personal acrimony as well as philosophical differences, dramatized the political nature of the world's oldest academic profession.
+"All academic fields have factions and personality conficts," said John J. McDermott, a pluralist from Texas A and M. "In philosophy the issue seems to be whether some of us are actually in the profession."

 Since World War II, the "analytic" approach to philosophy has been dominant in American universities.
-Primarily a product of such 20th-cen-tury thinkers as Ludwig Wittgenstein and Bertury thinkers as Ludwig Wittgenstein and Ber-trand Russell, it seeks to clarify traditional prob-lems of philosophy through logic and by careful analysis of language and concepts.
-"Philosophy is a continuation at a more abstract or inclusive level of the natural sciences."
-Said Willard Quine of Harvard University, one of the greatest of con-temporary American analytic philosophers.
-The onposing term "Inuralist" describes not a temporary American analytic philosophers.
-The opposing term, "pluralist," describes not a single approach but a variety of nonanalytical schools, including phenomenology, existential-ism, metaphysics and the American "pragmatism" that grew from the thought of John Dewey and William James.
+Primarily a product of such 20th-century thinkers as Ludwig Wittgenstein and Bernd Russell, it seeks to clarify traditional problems of philosophy through logic and by careful analysis of language and concepts.
+"Philosophy is a continuation at a more abstract or inclusive level of the natural sciences," said Willard Quine of Harvard University, one of the greatest of con-temporary American analytic philosophers.

+The opposing term, "pluralist," describes not a single approach but a variety of nonanalytical schools, including phenomenology, existential-ism, metaphysics and the American "pragma-tism" that grew from the thought of John Dewey and William James.
 Unlike the analysts, they see philosophy as a way of describing the world rather than analyzing thoughts, and they see themselves as heirs to the philosophers and issues of the past.

-In discussing the ethics of abortion, for exam example, an analytical philosopher might begin by analyzing terms such as "non-voluntary," while a representative of one of the pluralist schools might start by describing a situation in which an abortion took place.
-Pluralists charge that analysts' fascination with logic and highly technical arguments - cou-Continued on Page C4 pled with their acknowledged indiffer-ence to the history of philosophy - is driving undergraduate students away from philosophy courses.
-"In schools like Vanderbilt and Stony Brook, where like Vanderbilt and Stony Brook, where pluralists are represented on the facul-tics, you get as much as 15 percent of students enrolled in philosophy courses at any given time," said Donald Idhe, a professor at the State University of New York at Stony Brook.
+In discussing the ethics of abortion, for example, an analytical philosopher might begin by analyzing terms such as "non-voluntary," while a representative of one of the pluralist schools might start by describing a situation in which an abortion took place.
+Pluralists charge that analysts' fascination with logic and highly technical arguments - coupled with their acknowledged indiffer-ence to the history of philosophy - is driving undergraduate students away from philosophy courses.
+"In schools like Vanderbilt and Stony Brook, where pluraists are represented on the faculties, you get as much as 15 percent of students enrolled in philosophy courses at any given time," said Donald Idhe, a professor at the State University of New York at Stony Brook.
 "At places like Maryland or Pittsburgh, where the analysts are dominant, you get only about five percent."

-The struegie between the two facabout five percent."
-The struggle between the two fac-tions broke out at last year's conven-tion of the Eastern Division, when the "Committee on Pluralism" success-fully challenged the "official" slate of officers.
-The dissidents managed to elect John E. Smith of Yale as vice president and captured the other two available elective seats on the 10-mem-ber executive committee.
-Professor ber executive committee.
-Professor Smith now moves up to the presidency of the 3000-member division.
+Continued on Page C4

-Continued From Page CI
+Continued From Page C1